We are devoted exclusively to the management of surgical problems in infants and children at Cleveland Clinic Children’s.

 Our pediatric surgeons also work within the renowned Cleveland Clinic Fetal Care Center, a multidisciplinary clinic available for developmental issues, neurological and congenital anomalies found before birth.

-We see children and adolescent patients at Cleveland Clinic’s main campus, Avon, Fairview, Hillcrest, and Twinsburg.
+We see children and adolescent patients at Cleveland Clinic’s main campus and various regional locations.

 - State of the art pediatric operating rooms in advanced minimally-invasive suites.

 - These rooms have advanced high-definition imaging technology, advanced image-capture and routing capabilities, and plumbed gases in an ergonomically efficient environment.
 Advanced surgical technology is available for use by all surgeons at any time, accelerating the application of these tools to neonates, and stimulating innovative uses for complex surgical problems.

 - Among the numerous diseases and conditions our pediatric team treats, Cleveland Clinic Children's is a nationally renowned resource for the management of pediatric chest wall deformities.

 - Pectus Excavatum & Carinatum Treatments

 - The hospital is a recognized Center of Excellence in the treatment of Pectus Excavatum

 - Our pediatric surgeons are leaders in employing the Nuss Procedure, the minimally invasive repair of Pectus Excavatum.
 This procedure uses principles of minimal-access surgery and thoracoscopy combined with the placement of a custom titanium support bar to achieve correction of Pectus Excavatum.
 Over 98% of the cases we see are treated in this fashion, with less pain and a shorter hospital stay.

 Staff in the Pediatric General Surgery department treat conditions related to the anatomic area of the body (thorax and abdomen), as well as diseases unique to infants, children and adolescents or those that require special expertise.